 The Daily Standard.

-Dive into one of our breakfast or lunch selections, or stop in for dessert, and you’ll instantly discover what makes Fóumami, Fóumami.
-We offer breakfast and lunch, to stay or to go; soups and salads that can easily be a main course; snacks and a great selection of specially made hot and cold beverages.
+Dive into one of our breakfast, lunch or dinner selections, or stop in for dessert, and you’ll instantly discover what makes Fóumami, Fóumami.
+We offer breakfast, lunch and dinner, to stay or to go; soups and salads that can easily be a main course; snacks and a great selection of specially made hot and cold beverages.

 High standards are our daily standard.
 Hours of preparation go into the food that we’re able to serve you in minutes.
 Everything is freshly prepared in our open kitchen, where you’ll see us searing and steaming chicken; julienning fresh produce to add a refreshing note to our sandwiches; or infusing ginger roots and cinnamon bark together for a new take on iced tea.